bobbobson21/publicAI/README.md

 Oh and the word after the slash is the name the value is stored by in the info.

- - searchfor/sf = table of string or nil --table will be compared to current user input and if all compares are true a responce will most likely be chosen from this
+ - SearchFor = table of string or nil --table will be compared to current user input and if all compares are true a responce will most likely be chosen from this
- - searchfor_prior/sfl = table of string or nil --table will be compared to the user input before the current user input
+ - PriorSearchFor = table of string or nil --table will be compared to the user input before the current user input
- - emotion_change/ec = table of two numbers or nil --table values will be added to current emotion level
+ - EmotionChange = table of two numbers or nil --table values will be added to current emotion level
- - emotionappend/ea = bool or nil --false will result in it never being able to express emotion with how it ends a output if its responce comes from here
+ - emotionappend/AppendEmotionStatment = bool or nil --false will result in it never being able to express emotion with how it ends a output if its responce comes from here
- - annoyable/a = bool or nil --false will make so you cant annoy it if its respone is coming from this infos responces
+ - Annoyable = bool or nil --false will make so you cant annoy it if its respone is coming from this infos responces
- - importance/i = number or nil --the higher this number is the more of a chance you have of this responce being selected over other responces
+ - Importance = number or nil --the higher this number is the more of a chance you have of this responce being selected over other responces
- - responces/responces = table of string or nil --one of the string will be retuned to the player as a responce it may also be modifyied on the return trip
+ - Responces = table of string or nil --one of the string will be retuned to the player as a responce it may also be modifyied on the return trip
- - subinfo/subinfo = table of infomation nil --run pal:ReturnInfo() in here to put info into the sub info table and the sub info will be added to the info_database if a respoce is selected from the info it's contained in
+ - SubInfo = table of infomation nil --run pal:ReturnInfo() in here to put info into the sub info table and the sub info will be added to the info_database if a respoce is selected from the info it's contained in
- - append/append = string or nil --if string string will be added to the end of all responce useful for running functions
+ - Append/AppendAllResponcesWith = string or nil --if string string will be added to the end of all responce useful for running functions
- - id/id anything or nil --if it is someting it can be search out of the info_database using the functions below
+ - ID anything or nil --if it is someting it can be search out of the info_database using the functions below

 You can also seach for infomation in the info_database using the id tag at the end and one the functions below:
 ```
-pal:GetInfoById( id ) --will return table of all info with that id
+pal:GetInfoById( ID ) --will return table of all info with that id
-pal:GetInfoIndexById( id ) --will return table of all index belonging to all the info with that id
+pal:GetInfoIndexById( ID ) --will return table of all index belonging to all the info with that id
-pal:GetInfoByIndex( index ) --will return the info with that index in the info_database
+pal:GetInfoByIndex( Index ) --will return the info with that index in the info_database
 ```
 However using these functions will only return copyies of the infomation so to modify the origional info you should use:
 ```
-pal["info_database"][pal:GetInfoIndexById( id )[1]].WhatUWantToChage = value
+pal["info_database"][pal:GetInfoIndexById( ID )[1]].WhatUWantToChage = value
-pal["info_database"][pal:GetInfoIndexById( id )[1]].sf[#pal["info_database"][pal:GetInfoIndexById( id )[1]]["sf"]] = nil --deleats the last search for requirment
+pal["info_database"][pal:GetInfoIndexById( ID )[1]].sf[#pal["info_database"][pal:GetInfoIndexById( ID )[1]]["sf"]] = nil --deleats the last search for requirment
 ```
 examples of info: